sarvesh-cast/dbo-ecom-demo/README.md

 ```

 2. Add new endpoints to locust to simulate load <br>
-Modify confimap in locaust-load.yaml & add task with new endpoints to hit.
+ add task with new endpoints to hit in confimap of locaust-load.yaml.
+Restart locust master & workers.

 ```
         @task